 Black History Month Artist Spotlight: Garden of Journey

-In honor of Black History Month, let us turn the spotlight to the arts to represent Charlotte natives that are making a positive impact on both our culture and our city today.
+In honor of Black History Month, let us turn the spotlight to the arts to represent Charlotte natives who are making a positive impact on both our culture and our city today.
 This week, we celebrate the work of the visionary artist, Sevin Nakima, better known as Garden of Journey.

 Nakima has also taken influence from artistic explorations that transformed Europe, such as the Impressionist movement, Expressionism, and the Italian Renaissance.
-Renowned artists and activists, such as, Angela Davis, Nina Simone, Langston Hughes, John Biggers, Frida Kahlo, Romare Bearden, and Alice Walker are just a few to name who influenced the perspective behind her works today.
+Renowned artists and activists, such as Angela Davis, Nina Simone, Langston Hughes, John Biggers, Frida Kahlo, Romare Bearden, and Alice Walker are just a few to name who influenced the perspective behind her works today.
 One element I found fascinating about what motivates Nakima, was how music is one of the biggest influences in her creative process.
 Music is a way for Nakima to flow into design freely with musicians like Anderson Paak, Kendrick Lamar, Rapsody, J Dilla, OutKast, Miriam Makeba, and Stevie Wonder, being a few she resonates with.

 Currently, in the Charlotte community, Nakima is tapping into public arts.
 She brands her work as “artivism” (art-activism) and aims to drive social and political consciousness by bringing attention to the importance of diversity.
 With hopes of establishing murals around the city with impactful meanings that generate conversations and connections, Nakima wants to share her resources and art that can serve a purpose.
-As Nakima told me, “I feel the artistic and cultural climate in Charlotte can be very dry, there are more investments in apartments and breweries that cater to the nine to five hustle.
+As Nakima told me, “I feel the artistic and cultural climate in Charlotte can be very dry, there are more investments in apartments and breweries that cater to the nine-to-five hustle.
 I am so thankful to be surrounded by creatives who see the potential of the better Charlotte.
 My goal for the future is to open up new avenues to connect people through art and allow them to experience a sense of community.
 As a woman of color, my role as an artist also becomes teacher and advocate.
 We bring life to our work.”

-When I asked Nakima what Black History Month meant to her, she responded with, “Though it is significant to have observance of Black History Month, we all need to dig deeper to expose the true history of the contribution that Black people have provided to America and throughout the world.
+When I asked Nakima what Black History Month meant to her, she responded, “Though it is significant to have the observance of Black History Month, we all need to dig deeper to expose the true history of the contribution that Black people have provided to America and throughout the world.
 I was shocked learning that slaves only made up six percent of the population and yet delivered fifty percent of the nation’s economy.
 There have to be stronger examples of our sacrifice because we normally skim over crucial details and stick with Martin Luther King had a dream.”
-Hoping to shed some light in Charlotte on Black culture, currently, Nakima is tapping into murals and exhibitions within our city.
+Hoping to shed some light in Charlotte on Black culture, currently, Nakima is currently tapping into murals and exhibitions within our city.

-Check Out More on the Garden of Journey by visiting her Website, Facebook or Instagram!
+Check Out More on the Garden of Journey by visiting her Website, Facebook, or Instagram!

 With Love,